a-ovchinnikov/a-ovchinnikov.github.io/_posts/2018-06-25-junkyard-computer-intro.md

 at the moment of finding described in too few details.
 While posing more questions than actually answering it did two important things.
 First of all it showed me that it is generally feasible to design and build your own computer from discrete components.
-Second, it provided a nice entrypoint to DIY CPU web-ring which in turn had many projects to consider and draw inspiration and understanding from.
+Second, it provided a nice entry point to DIY CPU web-ring which in turn had many projects to consider and draw inspiration and understanding from.
 Then my "a-ha" moment happened when I found [CPUville](http://www.cpuville.com/Projects/Original-CPU/Original-CPU-home.html)